MohdRas/docker-basics/README.md

 - docker ps -a
   - RUNNING / NOT-RUNNING containers.
   - NOT-RUNNING containers can be started again.
-- docker run -d IMAGE_NAME : TAG
+- docker run -d IMAGE_NAME:TAG
   - docker run -d redis:4.0
   - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
 - docker start CONTAINER_ID